Skip to content

 }

 SQLContext::new creates a session context with the Paimon relation planner pre-registered.
-Use register_catalog to add one or more Paimon catalogs.
+Use register_catalog to add one or more Paimon catalogs; registering a catalog also registers the built-in table-valued functions (vector_search, full_text_search) against it.
 It also manages session-scoped dynamic options internally for SET/RESET support.

 Data Types